Jun 2, 2021, 1:47:18 PM CDT Dec 16, 2024, 7:59:01 AM CST

 Do booster seats expire?

 Before you purchase a used booster seat or borrow one from a friend, check for a recall from the manufacturer's website.
-Safe Kids also maintains an ongoing list.
+Safe Kids also has an ongoing list.

 If you can't find an expiration date on the bottom or back of the booster seat, you can also check the manufacturer's website for your booster seat brand and information on how to find the expiration date.